alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 and much faster than [Go](https://benchmarksgame-team.pages.debian.net/benchmarksgame/faster/rust-go.html) while being at the same time
 [very well liked by the community](https://insights.stackoverflow.com/survey/2018/#most-loved-dreaded-and-wanted).
-Rust appears to have stolen Go's thunder.
+In short, Rust appears to have stolen Go's thunder.

 ### Community